 The entirety of our interactions with children is through 1-2-1 online tuition and therefore the most likely way Third Space Learning will become involved in a potential safeguarding issue is to be told something directly by the child that indicates they are being abused or at risk of being abused.
-Staff should not wait until they are certain abuse has taken place before reporting a concern.
+Our responsibility is to report this concern as soon as practical: we should not wait until we are certain abuse has taken place.
 Other procedures deal with cases where the child is in immediate danger.

-Recognising and Responding to an indication of child abuse
+Recognising an indication of child abuse